-- A. Pre-audit Cost Report Settlements.
-Based on the original and final/reconciled Annual Cost Report(s)submitted pursuant to this Exhibit B MH Section VII (Cost Reports) and State approved UOS, at the end of each Fiscal Year or portion thereof that this Agreement is in effect, the County will perform pre-audit cost report settlement(s).
+E. Pre-audit Cost Report Settlements.
+Based on the original and final/reconciled Annual Cost Report(s) submitted pursuant to this Exhibit B MH Section VII (Cost Reports) and State approved UOS, at the end of each Fiscal Year or portion thereof that this Agreement is in effect, the County will perform pre-audit cost report settlement(s).
 Such settlements will be subject to the terms and conditions of this Agreement and any other applicable State and/or Federal statutes, regulations, policies and procedures, or requirements pertaining to cost reporting and settlements for applicable Federal and/or State programs.
-Settlement for services shall be adjusted to the lower of: - Contractor's published charge(s) to the general public, as approved by the Contractor's governing board; unless the Contractor is a Nominal FeeProvider.
+In no event shall the settlement exceed the maximum amount of this agreement.
+Settlement for services shall be adjusted to the lower of:

+- 1. Contractor's published charge(s) to the general public, as approved by the Contractor's governing board; unless the Contractor is a Nominal Fee Provider.
 This federal published charges rule is applicable only for the outpatient, rehabilitative, case management and 24hour services. - 2.
 The Contractor's actual costs. - 3.
-The County Maximum Allowable rate. - B. Issuance of Findings.
-County's issuance of its pre-audit cost report settlement findings shall take place no later than one-hundred-twenty (120) calendar days after Contractor's submission of the original and final/reconciled cost reports. - C. .Payment.
-In the event that Contractor adjustments based on any of the above methods indicate an amount due the County, Contractor shall pay County by direct payment within thirty (30) days or from deductions from future payments due to Contractor under this Agreement or a subsequent agreement, if any, at the sole discretion of the Director.
+The County Maximum Allowable rate. - F. Issuance of Findings.
+County's issuance of its pre-audit cost report settlement findings shall take place no later than one-hundred-twenty (120) calendar days after Contractor's submission of the original and final/reconciled cost reports. - G. Payment.
+In the event that Contractor adjustments based on any of the above methods indicate an amount due the County, Contractor shall pay County by direct payment within thirty (30) days or from deductions or withholding of future payments due to Contractor under this Agreement or a subsequent agreement, if any, at the sole discretion of the Behavioral Wellness Director or designee.

 IX.
-AUDITS.
-AUDIT APPEALS AND POST-AUDIT MEDI-CAL FINAL SETTLEMENT:
+AUDITS, AUDIT APPEALS AND POST-AUDIT MEDI-CAL FINAL SETTLEMENT:

 - A. Audit by Responsible Auditing Party.
-At any time during the term of this Agreement or after the expiration or termination of this Agreement, in accordance with State and federal law including but not limited to WIC Sections 14170 et. seq., authorized representatives from the County, State or Federal governments (Responsible Auditing Party) may conduct an audit or site review of Contractor regarding the mental health services/activities provided under this Agreement. - B. Settlement.
+At any time during the term of this Agreement or after the expiration or termination of this Agreement, in accordance with State and Federal law including but not limited to WIC Sections 14170 et. seq., authorized representatives from the County, State or Federal governments (Responsible Auditing Party) may conduct an audit or site review of Contractor regarding the mental health services/activities provided under this Agreement. - B. Settlement.
 Settlement of the audit findings will be conducted according to the Responsible Auditing Party's procedures in place.
 In the case of a State Medi-Cal audit, the State and County will perform a post-audit Medi-Cal settlement that is based on State audit findings.
-Such settlement will take place when the State initiates its settlement action which customarily is after the issuance of the audit report by the State and before the State's audit appeal process.
-Invoice for Amounts Due.
+Such settlement will take place when the State initiates its settlement action which customarily is after the issuance of the audit report by the State and before the State's audit appeal process. - C. Invoice for Amounts Due.
 County shall issue an invoice to Contractor for any amount due to the County after the Responsible Auditing Party issues an audit report.
 The amount on the County invoice is due by Contractor to County thirty (30) calendar days from the date of the invoice.
 However, if the Responsible Auditing Party stays its collection of any amounts due or payable because of the audit findings, County will also stay its settlement of the same amounts due or payable until the Responsible Auditing Party initiates its settlement action with County.
+If an audit adjustment is appealed then the County may, at its own discretion, notify Contractor but stay collection of amounts due until resolution of the State administrative appeals process. - D. Appeal.
+Contractor may appeal any such audit findings in accordance with the audit appeal process established by the Responsible Auditing Party performing the audit.